Palm rises on firmer rivals, August export data

 “The latest export shows strength may be due to decreasing stockpiles in both China and India,” the trader added.

-Dalian’s palm oil contract rose 1.47%, while its most-active soy oil contract was traded 0.24% higher.
-Soyoil prices on the Chicago Board of Trade were down 0.55%.
+Dalian’s palm oil contract rose 1.94%, while its most-active soy oil contract was traded 0.32% higher.
+Soyoil prices on the Chicago Board of Trade were up 0.39%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.